BonsaiDen/JavaScript-Garden/doc/objects.md

 Object properties can be both notated as plain characters and as strings.
 Due to another mis-design in JavaScript's parser, the above raises a `SyntaxError`.

-The error is getting raised because `delete` is a *keyword* of the language, therefore it must be, just like `case`, notated as a string literal.
+The error is getting raised because `delete` is a *keyword* of the language;
+therefore, it must be notated as a string literal.

 ### In conclusion